mautic/documentation/en/plugins/zapier.md

 ### Setup Oauth2 Authentication in Mautic for Zapier 3.x

-New version of app improve authentication by Oauth2 protocol.
+This new version of the app improves authentication by implementing the Oauth2 protocol

 1. Open the admin menu
 2. Go to Mautic's global configuration > API Settings